 Note: Name of the file and the whole path to save the data should be constructed by this function.
-This can be done using the information gets as arguments such as, outdir, sample\detail and extension.
+This can be done using the information gets as arguments such as, outdir, sample_detail and extension.
 It has been offloaded to this function instead of handling it before because, decisions like whether the multiple data entry should go to a single file or multiple file cannot be predicted before hand as are always data specific (and hence plugin specific)

-Note: If the call to this function is initiated by the CLI, sample\detail argument will be a string formatted as sample\name\type:sample\name.
-For example, if the sample name is sample1 (and type of sample name is str) then sample\detail will be str:sample1.
-This is to avoid the ambiguity that could arise by having both integer and string form of numerical as the sample name (ex: if arrayset[123] and arrayset["123"] exist).
-Formatting sample\detail to make a proper filename (not necessary) is upto the plugin developer.
+Note: If the call to this function is initiated by the CLI, sample_detail argument will be a string formatted as sample_name_type:sample_name.
+For example, if the sample name is sample1 (and type of sample name is str) then sample_detail will be str:sample1.
+This is to avoid the ambiguity that could arise by having both integer and string form of numerical as the sample name (ex: if column[123] and column["123"] exist).
+Formatting sample_detail to make a proper filename (not necessary) is upto the plugin developer.

-show (arr, \args, \\kwargs)
+show (arr, args, kwargs)